dvbrennanjv/Cloud-Resume-Project/README.md

 also went back and added a pipeline stage for packaging our python script and updating Lambda with edits.

 *Note:* Our API endpoint is exposed in our javascript file but since we are using **CORS** and theres no senstive info being returned we dont really mind.
 We could set up throttling in API Gateway if we were really concerned

+### Step 11 - Some extra security precautions
+While we are pretty much done, I'm going to go back and add in two more security measures.
+In our **prod** API gateway stage, I'm going to enable throttling just to prevent abuse of the api.
+(WAF integration with CloudFront could be another route as well.)
+I'm also going to enable **server-side encryption** on our S3 bucket.
+If we wanted to take the project further we could set up some auditng with CloudTrail and CloudWatch alarms.

 ###